Fralog4/Ki-Data/README.md

 #### Endpoints

-- **Register a User**: `POST /kiData/auth/register`
+- **Register a User**: `POST /kiData/auth/registerUsrOnly`
    - This endpoint allows new users to register by providing their details in a JSON body.
-The role of the user (either `USER` or `ADMIN`) must be specified.
    - **Request Body Example**:
      ```json
      {
        "name" : "name",
        "last_name" : "last_name",
        "email": "newuser@example.com",
-       "password": "newpassword",
+       "password": "newpassword"
      }
      ```